Megabit/Blazorise/docs/_posts/2021-03-24-release-notes-094.md

 -  Improve the selection box to have same width as text field by default && Able to limit suggestions shown at a time with a scroll bar
    -  These two improvements will provide a better user experience by having the selection box be compliant to the text field's width, as well as handling multiple items, by providing a scroll bar, which would otherwise go out of screen.

+### Datagrid Virtualization Support

+With .NET5.0 Blazor brought us built-in virtualization support with the Virtualize component.
+Now Datagrid brings that same Virtualization support to you!

+By setting `Virtualize`, you will enable virtualize capabilities on the datagrid, meaning that instead of having pagination, you'll be able to scroll across the data with perceived improved performance.

+Virtualization is a technique for limiting UI rendering to just the parts that are currently visible.
+For example, virtualization is helpful when the app must render a long list of items and only a subset of items is required to be visible at any given time.

+You will still have access to every available datagrid feature.
+`VirtualizeOptions` allows to further customize the `Virtualize` feature.